 One of my favorite things about alcohol inks is how easy it is to create a beautiful watercolor look using them and some rubbing alcohol.
-It’s pretty much a foolproof craft because if you make a horrible mistake, just wipe it all away with paper towel before it dries and start over!
+It’s a foolproof craft because if you make a horrible mistake, just wipe it all away with a paper towel before it dries and start over!

 Have I got you interested?
 Good, let’s dive right in!

 Yep, you read that right, and you can create your own inks if you have some Sharpie markers that you don’t mind destroying for this slightly messy project!